wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 input and handle the command.

 Within this method, a static method `printListofTimeRange` is called to allow the user to select a time range.
-This method returns a boolean value that is true if the user has selected to list all spendings and false otherwise.
-If this returned value is true, another static method `printStatisticsIfRequired` is called to allow the user to choose whether to show all spending statistics and print the list accordingly.
+This method returns a boolean value that is `true` if the user has selected to list all spendings and `false` otherwise.
+If this returned value is `true`, another static method `printStatisticsIfRequired` is called to allow the user to choose whether to show all spending statistics and print the list accordingly.

 The sequence diagram below shows what happens when the user chooses to show their weekly spendings.